Discover STEM in 30

 Join us for STEM in 30, an interactive classroom program consisting of 30-minute live webcasts that engage middle school students in STEM topics ranging from WWI airplanes to rovers on Mars.
 Chat with experts, submit your questions to be answered live, take a poll, discover related content, and participate in follow-up activities.

-This program is made possible through the generous support of NASA.
+This program is made possible by the generous support of the Eustace-Kwan Family.

 Connect With Us